vsch/kotlin-jdbc/README.md

 Commands:

-* init - initialize migrations table and migrate all to given version or latest version
+* init - initialize migrations table and migrate all to given version or latest version based on database table match to table schemas contained in versions

 * path "resources/db" - set path to resources/db directory of the project where version information is stored.